Swinject/SwinjectAutoregistration/README.md

 Petowner(pet: r.resolve(AnimalType.self)!)
 ```

-The dependency is again infered from the type in initializer.
+The dependency is again inferred from the type in initializer.
 To specify concrete class you can use:

 ```swift
 Petowner(pet: r ~> Cat.self)